Probabilistic Logic Programming (PLP) introduces probabilistic reasoning in Logic Programs in

 assert(kr(KI)).

-We consider the problem of computing expectations.
 We would like to compute the expected number of rounds to elect a leader.

 We can compute expectations with